How to Send Digital Coupons for Your Restaurant

 Step 1: Create a new Redeem Link configuration

-• Click on "Create a New Configuration".
+• Click "Create a New Configuration".

 Create config image